juliamsmith/juliamsmith.github.io/index.md

 ---
 layout: default
 title: Julia M. Smith
-description: Graduate interested in ecology, evolution, behavior, and thermal physiology
+description: Ecology, behavior, and thermal physiology
 ---

 If you've arrived here I am so, so sorry.
 This website is a work in progress.

-PhD candidate in Biology at UW Seattle in the Buckley lab
+I am a PhD candidate in Biology at UW Seattle in the Buckley lab.
+I am interested in integrating quantitative and empirical methods to understand the ecological impacts of climate change.
+In the Buckley lab, I study grasshopper thermoregulatory behavior and energetics (see the field season picture on the left).
+The next step is to model how climate change may have affected behavior, energetics, and ultimately fitness over the past 70 years.
+I am also passionate about education (especially teaching quantitative methods in biology) and hope to get more involved in education research soon!

+Insert link to CV